Google Assistant Settlement Email: Check Spam for Unique ID & PIN

 What Are the Important Dates?

-Here are the key dates so far:
+Here are the key dates for the Google Assistant privacy settlement:

 When Will Payments Be Sent?